 I know this is just the beginning of educating her and making sure she is accepting and inclusive but HOLY HELL.
 I was blindsided.

-Talking to teachers
+Talking to teachers about diversity

 That next day, I spoke with her preschool teacher about our conversation.
-At first I had some doubts that I should bring it up.
+At first, I had some doubts that I should bring it up.
 I didn’t want her to think that we were horrible parents and some sort of racists.
 She was very thankful that I told her about it and said that she hadn’t heard anyone of the kids saying anything like that but that she would be a little more vigilant in what she overhears.
 She gave us a book to read over the weekend and she said that she would incorporate it into class next week as well.

 Let’s face it, having these conversations, both with our children and their educators, are more important than ever.
 It can be awkward or uncomfortable but not talking about it just makes it worse.
 I saw both of those conversations as opportunities to learn and grow, not just for my daughter but also, for me.